 After starting with two teachers, a handful of church volunteers and 45 students, the program has spilled out into the community, expanding to include over 40 volunteers from across the Sussex County area working with an average of 150 students a year in four different locations—Lutheran Church of Our Savior, Milford Public Library, Beebe Hospital/Rollins School of Nursing, and online in partnership with the Lewes Public Library.
 Community ESL now includes a half-time Program Director, part-time Program Coordinator and Childcare Staff that work to support the program.
 Students represent over 20 countries.
 About 55 percent of the students use Spanish as their first language, followed closely by students for whom Russian or Ukrainian is their first language.
 Learning levels continue to include beginner to advanced, and the program works with Delaware Technical and Community College to prepare students for further educational opportunities.
 Prior to starting classes, prospective students register online and complete a screening test to determine best learning level placement.

-The program is supported by the Church and funded by grants from a number of local and regional organizations, including the Arsht-Cannon Fund, Longwood Foundation, Harry K. Foundation, and SoDel Cares, as well as with donations from individuals and businesses.
+The program is hosted by the Lutheran Church of Our Savior and funded by grants from a number of local and regional organizations, currently including the Arsht-Cannon, Crestea, Shultze Family, Freeman Faces and Harry K Foundations, 100 Women Who Care, St. Edmonds Catholic Church, the Lutheran Women’s Missionary League, SoDel Cares, Leftys Alley and Eats and Mariachi Restaurant, as well as with donations from individuals and businesses.